tofolo17/BotCTR0810/README.md

 ![image](https://user-images.githubusercontent.com/56842352/204560449-f0cd7f0b-d9af-4ef0-80e5-69e002d5e72f.png)

-Após a seleção de ao menos uma classe, é possível, por meio de um canal até então secreto, criar seu "card de jogador".
+Após a seleção de ao menos uma classe, é possível criar seu "card de jogador".
 Nele, você se apresenta como se fosse o personagem de um game.

 _After selecting at least one class, it is possible to create your "gamer card".
 In it, you present yourself as if you were a character in a game._

 ![image](https://user-images.githubusercontent.com/56842352/204560891-107780b7-e84f-4091-9113-b87376245cd6.png)

-Todas as atualizações do bot eram anunciadas publicamente, através de um hook.
+Todas as atualizações do bot eram anunciadas publicamente através de um hook.
 Veja também, a organização do servidor.

-_All bot updates were announced publicly, via a hook.
+_All bot updates were announced publicly via a hook.
 Check the server organization._

 ![image](https://user-images.githubusercontent.com/56842352/204561289-08a88870-95b9-47a5-8fcd-037a38ea0d5f.png)